 I guess spending your days in the salt mine in the dark doesn’t do much to spark your creativity (though it was a noble job that men passed down to their sons…and still do).
 That’s why over the decades, many miners have been involved in carving statues within certain chambers.

 The Chapel of Saint Kinga was my favorite for sculptures.
-The entire large chamber has carvings of religious figures like Jesus and his boys at the Last Supper, Pope John Paul II, and Mary.
+The entire large chamber has carvings of religious figures like Jesus and his disciples at the Last Supper, Pope John Paul II, and Mary.
 There’s a gorgeous altar where special masses and weddings are held too, all carved by miners over the years.

 But the artistic flair doesn’t stop with statues.
 The mine also holds several underground concerts throughout the year, including each New Year’s, which I imagine must be fabulous.
 And each summer, there’s an orchestra made up of actual miners that’s been playing for 200 years (well, not the same miners, but you understand).